PointGrow: Autoregressively Learned Point Cloud Generation with Self-Attention: Experiments

-\textbf{Evaluation on Fidelity and Diversity.} The negative log-likelihood is commonly used to evaluate autoregressive models for image and audio generation (\cite{oord2016pixel, van2016wavenet}).
-However, we observed inconsistency between its value and the visual quality of point cloud generation.
-It is validated by the comparison of two baseline models: \textit{CA-Mean} and \textit{CA-Max}, where the SACA operation is replaced with the CA operation implemented by mean and max pooling, respectively.
-In Figure \ref{fig:mean_max} (left), we report negative log-likelihoods in {\it bits per coordinate} on ShapeNet testing sets of airplane and car categories, and visualize their representative results.
-Despite CA-Max shows lower negative log-likelihoods values, it gives less visually plausible results (i.e. airplanes lose wings and cars lose rear ends).
+Next, we quantitatively evaluate the quality of generated shapes.
+The negative log-likelihood is commonly used to evaluate autoregressive models for image and audio generation \cite{oord2016pixel, van2016wavenet}.
+However, we observed inconsistency between this value and the visual quality of generated 3D shapes.
+This is validated by comparing two baseline models: \textit{CA-Mean} and \textit{CA-Max}, where the SACA operation is replaced with the CA operation implemented by mean and max pooling, respectively.
+In Figure \ref{fig:mean_max}, we report negative log-likelihoods in {\it bits per coordinate} on ShapeNet testing sets of airplane and car categories, and visualize their representative results.
+Despite CA-Max shows lower negative log-likelihood values, it gives less visually plausible results (i.e. airplanes lose wings and cars lose rear ends).

-To faithfully evaluate the generation quality, we conduct user study \wrt two aspects, fidelity and diversity, among CA-Max, CA-Mean, Latent-Gan (\cite{achlioptas2017representation}) and \emph{PointGrow} (implemented with SACA-A).
-We randomly select 10 generated airplane and car point clouds from each method.
-To calculate the fidelity score, we ask the user to score $0$, $0.5$ or $1.0$ for each shape, and take the average of them.
-The diversity score is obtained by asking the user to scale from $0.1$ to $1.0$ with an interval of $0.1$ about the generated shape diversity within each method.
-8 subjects without computer vision background participated in this test.
-We observe that (1) CA-Mean is more favored than CA-Max, and (2) our \emph{PointGrow} receives the highest preference on both fidelity and diversity.